Not only our most valuable water sources, spring fed waterways provide extraordinary adventure

 Rd.
 Turn left on Live Oak Landing Road and drive about 0.5 miles to public boat ramp

 Just south of Ponce De Leon, the 161-acre park is well known in the area, and popular with divers and nature enthusiasts across the south.
 Cypress trees abound around the spring with their crisp, bright green needles defining the landscape.
 The spring provides an aqua color inviting everyone in for a dip.

 The highlight of the park is a 250-foot diameter spring pool that produces an estimated 48 million gallons of crystal clear water each day and has been recorded to produce up to 70 million gallons a day.
 Three cavities allow Morrison’s frigid waters to surface from the underground aquifer.
 The deepest of these cavities, at approximately 300 foot in depth, eventually terminates in an underground chamber of unknown dimensions.
 Morrison Springs is a favorite of divers.

-575 linear ft. of boardwalks meander through the ancient cypress trees, and span into the springs to a diver’s launching area, with a 10×10 ft.
+Recently completed renovations include approximately 575 linear ft. of boardwalks meandering through the ancient cypress trees, and span into the springs to a diver’s launching area, with a 10×10 ft.
 9,000 lb. floating concrete platform.